crux82/dats/README.md

 pip install -r requirements.txt
 ```

-After installing the dependencies run
+After installing the dependencies run the following command in the root directory of the project:

 ```
 pip install .
 ```

-from the main directory of the code.

 ## How To Run An Experiment